CharlesSchimmel/silt/README.md

 # silt
+A shuffle button for your records.

+<a href="charlesschimmel.github.io/silt">For more info, click here.</a>

 Silt is a python script to pull a random record from your Discogs collection.
 A shuffle button for your records.

-Dependencies: python requests and pgi.
-Install seperately with pip or copied into application folder.
+Dependencies: python3, requests and pgi already installed or wget to download them to app directory.

 # Usage:
     silt [-r #] [-u 'username']
     -r: number of recommendations.
 Default = 1